grgks/appointment-system-react/README.md

 - Review the Swagger UI for endpoint details

 ---
-**Note**: This frontend application requires the backend API to be running.
-Please refer to the [backend repository](https://github.com/grgks/system-management-RestAPI) for setup instructions.

----
 🙏 Acknowledgments

 - *[Coding Factory AUEB](https://codingfactory.aueb.gr/)* for providing excellent training in modern web development technologies and inspiring this project  as part of my capstone project